A Texas Veterans Loan or Department of Veteran Affairs Mortgage has several benefits compared to conventional financing. These benefits include:

 A Certificate of Eligibility (COE) is a document issued to you by the Department of Veterans Affairs certifying that that you are eligible for the VA guarantee.
 In order to obtain your COE you can fill out form 26-1880 and mail it to the Veterans Affairs service center in Winston Salem, North Carolina.
 If there is a Veterans Affairs office in your area you may be able to obtain your COE in person by bringing form 26-1880 and your military ID or driver license.

 Previous use of VA eligibility does not prevent you from obtaining a Veteran Mortgage; however there are a few differences.
 Depending on your situation your previous mortgage may need to be paid off before your eligibility can be restored.
+Please schedule a time to speak with us so we can access your certificate of eligibility and go over the details with you.

 Although many lenders do offer these programs, many community banks and credit unions do not offer them for various reasons.
 We offer both programs to Veterans!
 We will provide you a side-by-side comparison of both programs so you can make an informed decision.
-The VALoansTexas.com team with Guaranteed Rate specializes in originating these loans for Veterans throughout Texas.

 Interest rates on Texas Veteran Mortgages are set weekly by the Veteran Land Board.
-We publish them in the upper right hand side bar of this site.
+VA Loan interest rates fluctuate with financial market conditions just like conventional loans.

 No, the Department of Veterans Affairs Program does not require a down payment and allows for 100% financing of the purchase price of the home, without mortgage insurance.
 The Texas Veteran loan can be a 100% financing as well when underwritten as a VA loan which it most commonly is (as opposed to a conventional of FHA loan).